 A important point of emphasis for teaching in the FAHM group is the Master of Food Animal Medicine (MFAM) program.
 This graduate program is a non-thesis degree program with the goal of training graduate veterinarians to play a more productive role in the management of the modern beef and dairy industry.

 Students are instructed in the basic sciences involved in disease diagnostics, prevention, and therapy; basic epidemiologic principles for investigating disease outbreaks; the practical aspects of animal husbandry, including the structure and functioning of the beef and dairy industry and the interpretation of on-farm animal health records; and the planning, implementation and analysis of food animal research.

 These objectives are accomplished by involving students in formal classroom teaching, laboratory teaching, routine clinical work, field investigations, departmental seminars, clinical rounds, regional seminars, special projects, and externships.

 Clinical Teaching and Service

-A large portion of the teaching is accomplished via on-farm clinical teaching and service to our “core clients.”
-These client herds provide routine clinical experiences including palpation for pregnancy, calf management, hoof care, and other herd health clinical opportunities.
+A large portion of teaching is accomplished via on-farm clinical service to our core clients.
+These client herds provide routine clinical experiences including palpation for pregnancy, calf management, hoof care, and other herd health opportunities.

-Our clinical program is divided into primarily beef production medicine and dairy production medicine, but also includes swine production medicine.
+Our clinical program is focused primarily on both beef and dairy production medicine.

 Faculty members work with private and/or corporate farms as well as Department of Corrections facilities in Georgia to provide routine scheduled services and consultative herd visits.